 Happy habits are powerful enough to bring you joy, which is everlasting.

 Adopting happy habits will strengthen your thoughts and how you respond to life events or transitions.
-So, here are nine happy habits you can include that will radically shift your mindset and outlook on life.
+So, here are 9 happy habits you can include that will radically shift your mindset and outlook on life.

-1. Go on nature walks
+1. Go on Nature Walks

 Even in the winter time, I will go outside regardless of how cold it is, and spend time walking in nature.
 I’ve made this habit of doing nature walks, listening to my footsteps, breathing in fresh air, or marveling at wildlife.